salcido/discogs-enhancer/readme.md

 ### 3️⃣ manifest.json and webpack.config.js

-- Update `manifest.json` and `webpack.config.js` with the paths to the new feature files.
+- Modify `manifest.json` and `webpack.config.js` with the paths to the new feature files.

 > Example: